David Satcher: Career

+From December 1977 to August 1979, Satcher served as the Acting Dean of the Charles R. Drew Postgraduate Medical School (now the Charles R. Drew University of Medicine and Science, also known as "Drew").
+He had previously served as the Chairman of the Drew's Department of Family Medicine.
+In May 1978, during his deanship term, a Memorandum of Understanding (MOU) was approved by the University of California Board of Regents to adopt a joint medical education program between the UCLA School of Medicine and Drew; the Drew/UCLA M.D. program welcomed its first class of students in 1981.

 Satcher served as professor and Chairman of the Department of Community Medicine and Family Practice at Morehouse School of Medicine from 1979 to 1982.
-He is a former faculty member of the UCLA School of Medicine, the UCLA School of Public Health, and the King-Drew Medical Center in Los Angeles, where he developed and chaired the King-Drew Department of Family Medicine.
-From 1975 to 1979, he served as the interim Dean of the Charles R. Drew Postgraduate Medical School, during which time, he negotiated the agreement with UCLA School of Medicine and the Board of Regents that led to a medical education program at King-Drew.
+He is a former faculty member of the UCLA School of Medicine, the UCLA School of Public Health, and the King-Drew Medical Center in Los Angeles (known as the Martin Luther King Jr. Outpatient Center at the time of its closure in 2007), where he developed and chaired the King-Drew Department of Family Medicine.
 He also directed the King-Drew Sickle Cell Research Center for six years.
 Satcher served as President of Meharry Medical College in Nashville, Tennessee, from 1982 to 1993.
-He also held the posts of Director of the Centers for Disease Control and Prevention and Administrator of the Agency for Toxic Substances and Disease Registry from 1993 to 1998.
+He held the posts of Director of the Centers for Disease Control and Prevention and Administrator of the Agency for Toxic Substances and Disease Registry from 1993 to 1998.
+Satcher was the first Black American to hold the CDC Director position.

-Chronic Fatigue Syndrome Scandal
+Chronic Fatigue Syndrome scandal

 Under Satcher's leadership, the CDC took millions of dollars Congress set aside for Chronic Fatigue Syndrome (CFS) research and secretly spent the funds in other areas.
-The misappropriation of funds continued for three years (from 1995-1998) and the CDC attempted to cover up their actions.
+The misappropriation of funds continued for three years (from 1995–1998) and the CDC attempted to cover up their actions.
 The issue only came to light after a CDC employee filed a whistleblower report and a special Inspector General was appointed to investigate the matter.
 In the words of Martha Katz, Deputy Director for Policy and Legislation at CDC: "Resources intended for CFS were actually used for measles, polio and other disease areas.
 This was a breach of CDC's solemn trust and is in direct conflict with its core values."
-Despite the fact that millions of Americans suffer from CFS, Satcher's administration ignored the severity of the illness and engaged in misconduct that set back CFS research 5-6 years.
-Satcher has not issued a formal apology for the harm caused by his administration.